MICCAI2022-155/AuToSeg/README.md

-# Implementation of Paper Hip-Joints AutoSeg
+# Implementation of Paper Hip-Joints AutoSeg at Medical Image Learning with Limited and Noisy Data (MICCAI Workshop)

 ##  Multi-Planar U-Net
 Most of the repository is based on the official implemenation of original Multi-Planar U-Net.